Communities

 Evening kiddush does include "asher kidshanu b'mitzvotav" (re #2).

-Monica Cellio‭ wrote 17 days ago
+Monica Cellio‭ wrote about 2 months ago

 Evening kiddush does include "asher kidshanu b'mitzvotav" (re #2).

-rosends‭ wrote 17 days ago
+rosends‭ wrote about 2 months ago

 sort of -- I was thinking of the borei pri hagafen (or one on whatever one is making kiddush on) as being the thing through which we are being mekadeish the day, I would have thought that it would come after or as part of the construction of the bracha that mentions the mitzvah, not fully before it.

-Monica Cellio‭ wrote 17 days ago
+Monica Cellio‭ wrote about 2 months ago

 We have borei pri hagafen at the beginning, the chatimah at the end, and other text including asher kidshanu b'mitzvotav in the middle.
 I've never thought about whether only a subset of that makes it "official", so to speak.
 Hmm.

-rosends‭ wrote 17 days ago
+rosends‭ wrote about 2 months ago

 effectively, aren't the kiddush and the mekadeish part separate brachot?
 Though it also makes me wonder why, at the seder, hamotzi is said BEFORE we say the asher kidishanu on the mitzvah of matzah (not even raising whether it is a safeik).